 First place winner, Minnesota Scottish Harp Competition|

-Stephanie Claussen won first prize in the Master category at the 2017 Minnesota Scottish Harp Competition with, according to judge Seumas Gagne, “an exceptional performance.”
+Stephanie Claussen won first prize in the Master category at the 2017 Minnesota Scottish Harp Competition, giving according to judge Seumas Gagne, “an exceptional performance.”

 “Moss, Wood and Thicket: That feeling you get when you think about The Lord of the Rings” |Inspired by The Lord of the Rings, this delightful original piece is suitable for intermediate lever or pedal harpists.
 Listen to the tune on Stephanie Claussen’s “Soirée à Montpellier” album and purchase the sheet music at Kolacny Music.

 Although Stephanie Claussen has been specializing in Early and Renaissance harp music for over seventeen years, her diverse repertoire encompasses classical, folk, pop, and sacred music.
 She began learning harp at the age of seven when her father built her first harp from a Musicmakers harp kit.
 After studying harp for eleven years with Twin Cities professional harpist Cathy Victorsen, Claussen realized that, for her, making music needed to be more than just a hobby.
 She obtained her Bachelors of Music in performance at the University of Minnesota under the instruction of Kathy Kienzle, principal harpist of the Minnesota Orchestra.
 She now runs a private harp studio from her home in St. Paul and performs for weddings, special events and in ensembles throughout the upper midwest.
-She is a two-time first place winner in the “Master” category at the Minnesota Scottish Harp Competition and has received multiple grants.
-Mel Bay Publications, Inc. recently published her book of harp arrangements, “Light so Brilliant: Christmas Carols and tunes for solo harp.”
+She is a two-time first place winner in the “Master” category at the Minnesota Scottish Harp Competition and a 2017 recipient of MRAC’s Next Step Grant, a “Arts Tour” Grant in 2014, and several grants through the American Harp Society over the past few years.
+Mel Bay Publications, Inc. published her book of harp arrangements, “Light so Brilliant: Christmas Carols and tunes for solo harp” in 2016.